laurencw348/applewebsite/documents/design-journey.md

 1. The first change I made to my design was renaming the 'Things to Buy' page to 'What to Eat'.
 I made this change because the main goal of this page was to give users information about what foods satisfy what dietary requirements, and user testing indicated that it was not that obvious or intuitive to users from this previous title that this information would be on that page.
 Since I remaned the page to 'What to Eat', I also removed all non-food items from that page and added more foods instead.
 2. The second change I made was adding a 'Contact Us' button to the 'Directions and Parking' page.
 I did this because 2 of my user tests indicated that users believed that the contact info would be found on this page, and so to make it easier for them to find the information during emergencies, I added this button.
-3. The third change I made was adding a description to each of the food items on the 'Things to Buy' page.
+3. The third change I made was adding a description to each of the food items on the 'What to Eat' page.
 I made this change because my user testing indicated that users want/expected more information about each food item.
+4. The final change I made was to the desktop version of the schedule of performances table.
+More specifically, I made alternating rows of the table a light grey shade in order to make it easier for users to read the table and easily find  the pieces of information they need.

 ## Self-Reflection (Final Submission)
 > This was the first project in this class where you were able to follow a user-centered design process from start to finish.
 What did you learn from this experience?

 From this experience, I learned several things about website design.
 The first thing I learned is that what I think is best for the website isn't always what matches the users needs.
-For example, there were some changes I made
+For example, I was surprised by how many re-design choices I had to make after the two rounds of user testing, because I initially thought my first design would perfectly match my users needs.
+Furthermore, I also learned how to devise and conduct user tests, something I have never previously done before.
+Throughout the process, I gained valuable skills in terms of how to properly conduct the tests and how to be responsive to users during and after the test as well.
+From the user tests, I also learned that is is normal and expected that the user will not meet your expectations for the task.
+I learned how to take the difficulties/issues that the user encountered and turn them into redesign choices, a skill that will be very valuable to me as I continue to build websites.

 > Take some time here to reflect on how much you've learned since you started this class.
 It's often easy to ignore our own progress.
 Take a moment and think about your accomplishments in this class.
 Hopefully you'll recognize that you've accomplished a lot and that you should be very proud of those accomplishments!

 Having finally finished by second website, I do recognise that I have learned a lot about website design and HTML/CSS and I'm quite proud of what I have accomplished in such a short amount of time!
 Firstly, through this project I've realised how much faster and more efficient I am at coding in HTML and CSS.
 While in the first project it took me a lot more time to actually write the code, for this project, I found that I was able to write it in a much shorter amount of time.
 For this project, I also used much more advanced CSS than I did for my first website.
-For example, I used a lot more flexboxes and experimented with styling for each element a lot more than I did in the first project- and I think it paid off, because I am much happier and prouder of this website.
-While I know there is still a lot more to learn, I am proud of what I've been able to accomplish so far and can't wait to keep learning about website design and start on the next project!
+For example, I used a lot more flexboxes and experimented with styling for each element a lot more than I did in the first project- and I think it paid off, because I am much happier and prouder of this final website.
+Finally, I learned how to make responsive design for different screen sizes, and I think I was able to successfully implement the skills I learned in my final website.While I know there is still a lot more to learn, I am proud of what I've been able to accomplish so far and can't wait to keep learning about website design and start on the next project!